andre5Jr/soc-analyst-SIEM-BENIGN/README.md

 Edit
 index=win_eventlogs EventCode=4688 | stats count

-✏️ Task 2: Identify the Imposter User
+🔱 Answer: 13959

+✏️ Task 2: Imposter Alert: There seems to be an imposter account observed in the logs, what is the name of that user?
 ⭕️ Objective: Detect the suspicious or unknown user account created by the attacker.

 ⭕️ Method:

 spl